AlisonZa/ci-cd-machine-learning/README.md

 ### MLFlow Experiment Tracking

-MLFlow is an Experiment Tracking tool.
-Here are the results of the MLFlow implementation:
+MLFlow is a powerful open-source platform for managing the end-to-end machine learning lifecycle.
+As an Experiment Tracking tool, it provides comprehensive insights into your machine learning experiments.
+Here are the implementation results:

 ![1733755675231](image/README/1733755675231.png)

-And the experiment will have the models run , we can compare the model s performance
+Comprehensive Experiment Comparison, easily compare multiple model runs side by side

 ![1733755710514](image/README/1733755710514.png)